 One common source of cracking during use is exposure to fatigue conditions.
 When designing components in which fatigue cracks are expected to form, knowledge of metal fracture toughness is required to determine how long the component can remain in service before a crack grows too long and the component fractures.
 This applies to aerospace components and pressure vessels such as boilers.

-For structural components exposed to fatigue conditions, designers must be concerned with both the strength and the toughness.
+For structural components exposed to fatigue conditions, designers must be concerned with both strength and toughness.
 The strength must be large enough so that the material can withstand the applied loads without deforming.
 The toughness must be sufficient for the metal to withstand the formation and growth of fatigue cracks, without fracturing when the cracks are small.

 For more information read Deformation and Fracture Mechanics of Engineering Materials by R.W.
 Hertzberg.
 This book contains lots of information about the relationship between fracture toughness and strength.